codetaylor/artisan-worktables-1.12/docs/recipes/experiencerequirements.md

   .create();
 ```

-This recipe requires `30` levels to craft, but does not consume any experience when crafting:
+To present another example, the followng recipe requires that the player has `30` levels, but does not consume any experience when crafting:

 ```js
 import mods.artisanworktables.builder.RecipeBuilder;